PostgreSQL DELETE Rows from Select

 The record with an id of 3 and a price of 300 was deleted.

-You will see that FROM clause does not allow you to list records from more than one table when performing delete, the EXISTS clause becomes very useful.
+Because the FROM clause does not allow you to list records from more than one table when performing a delete, the EXISTS clause becomes very useful.
 We have the following two tables:

 Book: